 - "Race Forward Statement on the Coronavirus Emergency, Official Response and Its Impacts on Communities of Color" - official statement by advocacy alliance for racial equity and justice

-Re-Thinking the Carceral State
+Re-Thinking and Challenging the Carceral State

 - "How not to think like a cop, with Naomi Murakawa," Time to Say Goodbye podcast, April 6, 2021 (1 hr 10 min).